rsveldema/dist_build/README.md

       tests/hello.c
 ```

-On the build machines you use:
+On the build machines in your public/private cloud you use:

 ```bash
     python daemon.py